 In the case of the Company it also includes the risk of default of the RSA Group.
-This is particularly relevant to the Company given the internal reinsurance structures and Group support that is in place.
+This is particularly relevant to the Company given the internal reinsurance structures and Group support that is in place - see section C.6.3.